tksst/cdk-ec2-spot-simple/README.md

-# typescript-node-starter
+# typescript-starter-template

-A template project for Node.js library and/or executable.
+A template project for javascript library and/or executable.

 ## npm scripts